etipton/etipton.github.io/_posts/2014-03-28-its-ok-to-shave-the-yak.markdown

 Now, obviously this is a pretty clear-cut example that some could argue is less yak-shaving and more just "doing things right."
-In reality, I have experienced many scenarios in which I could've gotten away with a "right" solution but there was a"more right" solution that involved a bit of Yak Shaving.
+In reality, I have experienced many scenarios in which I could've gotten away with a "right" solution but there was a "more right" solution that involved a bit of Yak Shaving.
 Often I took the first road, but sometimes I took the second.
 Which brings me to...

 **Don't Always Shave the Yak**.
 Good developers have an understanding of when it makes sense to work on honing their